bths-solar-car/contributing/CODING-STYLE.md

 Spaces are never to be used for indentation outside of comments.
 Any use of spaces for alignment purposes is permitted, but leave no trailing whitespace.

+## II.
+Breaking Long Lines

+The preferred maximum line length is 80 characters.
+This is not a hard limit, however it is done to maintain readability.

+Where possible, statements that take up more than 80 characters should be broken into sensible chunks, unless it significantly decreases readability.

+Never break user-visible strings, this will break the ability to grep for them.

+In short, the 80 character limit is a *recommendation*.